ethereum/EIPs/EIPS/eip-x.md

 The Requests could also output a timestamp representing the minimum amount of time expected for the Request to become Claimable, however not all Vaults will be able to return a reliable timestamp.

+### No Event for Claimable state

+The state transition of a Request from Pending to Claimable happens at the Vault implementation level and is not specified in the standard.
+Requests may be batched into the Claimable state, or the state may transition automatically after a timestamp has passed.
+It is impractical to require an event to emit after a Request becomes Claimable at the user or batch level.

 ## Backwards Compatibility

 The interface is fully backwards compatible with [ERC-4626](https://eips.ethereum.org/EIPS/eip-4626).
 The specification of the `deposit`, `mint`, `redeem`, and `withdraw` methods is different as described in [Specification](#specification).